lilianweng/lil-log/_posts/2020-04-07-the-transformer-family.md

 *Fig. 9.
 Illustration of 1D and 2D attention span for visual inputs in Image Transformer.
 The black line marks a query block and the cyan outlines the actual attention span for pixel q.
 (Image source: Figure 2 in [Parmer et al, 2018](https://arxiv.org/abs/1802.05751))*

-(1) *1D Local Attention*: The input image is flattened in [raster scanning](https://en.wikipedia.org/wiki/Raster_scan#Scanning_pattern) order, that is, from left to right and top to bottom.
+(1) *1D Local Attention*: The input image is flattened in the [raster scanning](https://en.wikipedia.org/wiki/Raster_scan#Scanning_pattern) order, that is, from left to right and top to bottom.
 The linearized image is then partitioned into non-overlapping query blocks.
 The context window consists of pixels in the same query block as $$\mathbf{q}$$ and a fixed number of additional pixels generated before this query block.

 (2) *2D Local Attention*: The image is partitioned into multiple non-overlapping rectangular query blocks.
 The query pixel can attend to all others in the same memory blocks.
 To make sure the pixel at the top-left corner can also have a valid context window, the memory block is extended to the top, left and right by a fixed amount, respectively.